vitalets/global-cache/README.md

 ### Dynamic keys

-If your function depends on some variables, you should add these variables to the key for proper data caching:
+If your computation depends on some variables, you should add these variables to the key for proper data caching:

 ```ts
 const value = await globalCache.get(`some-key-${id}`, async () => {